Every Version of Microsoft Copilot Explained: What Changes April 15 and What It Means for Your Institution

 Agent 365 launches at $15/user/month for enterprise agent governance.
 E7 Frontier Suite bundles E5 + Copilot + Agent 365 at $99/user/month.

 The gap between April 15 and June 30 is the decision window.
 After April 15, your team experiences the Basic limitations firsthand.
-Before June 30, you can lock in promotional pricing.
-After July 1, the same licensing decision costs 25-35% more.
+Before June 30, you can lock your annual term at current rates.
+After July 1, most Microsoft 365 plans cost more, though Business Premium and the Copilot SKUs hold.
 That window is 76 days.

 Why Business Premium Is the Floor for Regulated FIs